Manchester Airport Liquid Rules 2026: Still 100ml, Not 2 Litres

 Rule Before 2026 Now (2026)

-Liquid container size Max 100ml per container Up to 2 litres per container
+Liquid allowance per container Max 100ml per container Still max 100ml per container

 Plastic bag for liquids Required (1 litre clear bag) Not required